This will be an alcohol-free and drug-free event. Any vendor violating this rule will be asked to leave.

 All tents, canopies or umbrellas are required to be secured to the ground from the time they are set up to the time they are taken down.
 The Festival will not be responsible for losses/claims due to unsecured tents, umbrellas, or canopies.
 Should one vendor's tent come free in wind, this vendor will be responsible for any damage caused.

 Hotel rooms: rooms at the Homestead Resort for the Summer Solstice Flute Festival are filling up.

 Reservations should be made as soon as possible. *(To get the special Festival rate for Friday & Saturday

 night, tell them it is for the Summer Solstice Flute Festival!)

 No on-site camping at the festival grounds or parking area is permitted.
 We would recommend staying at the lovely Wasatch Mountain State Park, about 1 mile from the Homestead.
 Or, the Wasatch Mountain – Little Deer Creek Campsite.
 Contact: www.reserveamerica.com

 NOTE: Additional motel lodging & RV spaces can be found in Heber City, 10 minutes from The Homestead.

-Booth set up & take down: Vendor is responsible for construction or set up and tearing down of their exhibits and booths and are solely responsible for their contents.
+Booth set up & take down: All booths must be set up on Friday Morning and taken down Friday evening.
+Vendor is responsible for construction or set up and tearing down of their exhibits and booths and are solely responsible for their contents.
 Vendors will be required to sign a Waiver of Liability upon check-in at the Festival.